tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 ## Prerequisites

-1. Installed [TiUP](https://github.com/pingcap/tiup) version **v1.5.2** or above as described in [TiKV in 5 Minutes](../../tikv-in-5-minutes) for cluster deployment
+1. Install [TiUP](https://github.com/pingcap/tiup) version **v1.5.2** or above as described in [TiKV in 5 Minutes](../../tikv-in-5-minutes)
-2. Clone and compile tool [go-ycsb](https://github.com/pingcap/go-ycsb) in local for launch a workload
+2. Clone and compile tool [go-ycsb](https://github.com/pingcap/go-ycsb)
 3. Install [client-py](https://github.com/tikv/client-py) to interact with the TiKV cluster.

 ## Step 1.
 Start a 6-node cluster

-With a new terminal session, use `tiup playground` command to launch a 6-node local cluster.
+Use `tiup playground` command to launch a 6-node local cluster.

 ```sh
 tiup playground --mode tikv-slim --kv 6
 ```

 This command will give you a hint about components' addresses.
-It will be used in the following steps:
+It will be used in the following steps.

 ```txt
 Playground Bootstrapping...
 Start pd instance